Frequently Asked Questions about Langston

 All students must wear the approved uniform in order to attend class at Langston.
 Please refer to our UNIFORM PAGE for detailed information.

-Parents organize a used uniform sale at the end of the school year.
 Assistance is available to any family needing help purchasing school uniforms.

 What are your school hours?